restx/restx.github.io/docs/ref-factory.md

 In this case the methods annotated with `@Provides` are used to build components of their returned types.
 You can annotate them with `@Named` to indicate the name of the component produced.
 The provider methods can take arbitrary parameters, which are satisfied the same way as constructor parameters are injected (so you can use @Named to indicate their names).

-### Optional Components
+### Optional Dependencies

 If a `@Named` component is of type `Optional`, it will be considered an `Optional<T>` dependency of type T.
-In this case, if the component is not found, Dependency Injection will not break with an exception, and Optional.absent() will be injected.
+In this case, if the component is not found, Dependency Injection will not break with an exception, and `Optional.absent()` will be injected.

 It can be useful in particular cases, to handle loaded dependencies at runtime.